vishnuvntcr/shell_scripts/README.md

 ### Script to create Apache2 virtual host

-Download script file to your local machine and run the following command
+Download script file (_create_host.sh_) to your local machine and run the following command

 ```
 sh create_host.sh